tachyons/gitlab-pages/CONTRIBUTING.md

       refactoring modifications may leave style non-compliant.
 1. If the merge request adds any new libraries (gems, JavaScript libraries, etc.), they should conform to our [Licensing guidelines][license-finder-doc].
-   See the instructions in that document for help if your MR fails the "license-finder" test with a "Dependencies that need approval" error.

 ## Definition of done